alexanderluna/c_family/README.md

 In order to learn C/C++/C# you will need an IDE like VSC, Code::Blocks or Eclipse.
 For C/C++ you will also need a compiler like `gcc` or `clang`.
-Microsoft has really good extensions for IntelliSense, debugging, and code browsing which you can install in VSC.
+Microsoft has really good extensions for IntelliSense, debugging, and code browsing which you can install in VSC or if you like a simpler approach use the clangd extension.

 ```sh
 # on Linux you can install both compiler like this